ni/hdl-shared/README.md

    [register instantiation guide](host_interfaces/register/docs/instantiation-guide.md)
    and the [FIFO instantiation guide](host_interfaces/fifo/docs/instantiation-guide.md).

-6. **Access from the host.** Build the bitfile in Vivado, then talk to your registers and FIFOs from the host with the NI-RIO API.
+6. **Access from the host.** Build the bitfile — in Vivado (the Vivado compile flow) or from LabVIEW FPGA (the LabVIEW FPGA compile flow) — then talk to your registers and FIFOs from the host with the NI-RIO API.
 Ready-made host VIs for register access live in `host_interfaces/register/LabVIEW/` (available in a target at `deps/hdl-shared/host_interfaces/register/LabVIEW/`).